-This shift presents another situation where change is good.
 The role of the Chief Financial Offer (CFO) has evolved significantly over the last few decades.
 For example, back in the 1980s, the task of an upper position such as ‘GM, Finance & Administration’ was to handle cash management, inventory control, profitability and capital expenditure.
 They would have also been responsible for financial management planning in terms of banking and insurance.

 Today’s CFO still maintains those fundamental accounting functions.
 However, due to scenarios such as mega corporations meeting compliance in a global marketplace, driven by technology amid a struggling economy, their scope has broadened exponentially.
 With an all encompassing, forward thinking perspective, CFOs must now assume the roles of: Catalyst, Strategist and Business Operator.